demeil1/discord_stocksim_bot/README.md

 # Bot Slash Commands

 # /balance
-* description: returns your Balance
+* description: returns your balance

+# /networth
+* description: returns you netwroth

 # /query
-* description: returns transaction history of ticker(s)
+* description: returns transactions of ticker(s)
 * parameters:
     - ticker(s): string (text) seperated by space
 * example:
     - "/query *" returns the transaction history of all tickers owned
     - "/query AAPL" returns the transaction history of your AAPL share purchases only

+# Beginner

 # /buy
 * description: purchases an amount of shares
 * paramaters: